MKowal2/MKowal4.github.io/_posts/2020-02-02-Entropy-and-Mutual-Information:-A-Brief-Review.md

 Similar to the intuition as before, we can understand this equation as the expectation of shared information between random variables $X$ and $Y$. $P(x, y)$ is the weighting while $\log \frac{P(x, y)}{P(x) P(y)}$ is the mutual information for an individual outcome.
 The mutual information for an individual outcome can be understood to be measuring the difference ($\log$) between the two sampled random variables, $x$ and $y$, if they are statistically *dependant* ($P(x, y)$) compared to if they are statistically *independant* ($P(x) P(y)$).
 Then, to calculate the total mutual information, we just sum over all possible events: $\sum_{x \in \mathcal{X}} \sum_{y \in \mathcal{Y}}$

+### Information Invariant Clustering

+In a recent ICCV 2019 [paper](https://arxiv.org/abs/1807.06653), the authors used mutual information as a learning objective for the task of unsupervised image clustering.
+What I really liked about this work was the simplicity of the implementation, with the code to calculate mutual information being only a few lines or so.
+Specifically, they feed an image through a neural network twice, once with the normal image, and once with a transformation applied.
+They can then take the two outputs of the neural network, which are in the format of [softmax](https://en.wikipedia.org/wiki/Softmax_function) probability distributions.
+They then calculate the joint probability distribution by multiplying the softmax distributions together (one transposed) which takes the form of:

 ### Conclusions